London startup of the week: YPlan

 How long has the company been going?

-The company was founded, funded, and launched the product – YPlan –
+The company was founded, funded, and launched the product – YPlan – in 2012.

 How many staff, and what do they do?

 We are a team of 17 right now, and we come from Time Out, Songkick, Airbnb, GetTaxi, LastSecondTickets, See Tickets and other entertainment companies.
 Similar split between product team + ops is about half, the other half is sales and marketing.

 Where are your offices based, and what are they like inside?

 We’re based just off of Kings Cross in London, UK.
 We have a cool office space with sit-stand desks, personal nerf guns, an occasional angry bird, and we share a ping pong table with Artfinder.
 There’s a cool outdoor space as well for barbecues and other outdoor festivities (not that London provides a lot of chances for staying outdoors for long).

 What technologies are you working with (client and server side)?

 YPlan client is a native iOS app written in Objective-C. We want to provide our customers best possible experience and see native apps as the only way to achieve it with the current technology.
 On the server side we’re on Python / Django stack, deployed on Amazon AWS using Cloudformation.
 We’ve integrated DataCash API into our client/server to smooth out payment experience and make it native in the app.
 We’re using Git & GitHub for our source control, developing on feature branches and running test suite automatically upon master branch merge.
 We’re deploying changes and fixes for the backend pretty much on a daily basis, for the app we try to stick with 6-8 week release cycle.